BrianHicks/property-testing-presentation/presentation.md

 ---

-> The numbers in this list are be ordered from least to greatest.
+> The numbers in this list are ordered from least to greatest.

----

-## Rephrase if it's the same as what the implementation does

 ---